-Figure 5-17: (left) image as obtained on the detector observing a calibrator star with the BB_9Holes mask. (right) Fourier transform of this image, revealing peaks corresponding to the different vector baselines passed by the mask.
+Figure 5-18: (left) image as obtained on the detector observing a calibrator star with the BB_9Holes mask. (right) Fourier transform of this image, revealing peaks corresponding to the different vector baselines passed by the mask.

-To give an idea of the behavior of fringe phase for binary star systems, Figure 5-18 represents the phases as a function of the baseline in the mask.
+To give an idea of the behavior of fringe phase for binary star systems, Figure 5-19 represents the phases as a function of the baseline in the mask.
 This series of plots was drawn for binary systems with 3 different flux ratios, and 3 different angular separations (for a grid of 9 plots).
 The maximum baseline available with a mask is 8m, while the minimum is the smallest distance between two holes (e.g. 1.17m for the BB_9Holes mask).
 As can be seen, the dynamic range of the instrument for faint companions will be directly proportional to the precision with which the phases are measured.
 To achieve a dynamic range of 100, we need phases with a precision of one degree.
-To achieve a dynamic range of 10 000, we need phase knowledge to be around 0.01 degree.

-For high contrast companion detection our goal is simple: extract the phases to fit a binary model as shown in Figure 5-18.
+For high contrast companion detection our goal is simple: extract the phases to fit a binary model as shown in Figure 5-19.
 There are several ways to do so; here we give one example.
 The data needed are: the science target data (data cube) and a bad pixel mask and a flat field.
 We also need to know the effective wavelength λ , the diameter of the holes d and the baselines u.

-Figure 5-18: Models of fringe phase as a function of the baseline length.
+Figure 5-19: Models of fringe phase as a function of the baseline length.
 A binary system generates phases with a sinusoidal pattern, whose amplitude corresponds to the brightness ratio between the primary and the secondary, while the frequency is proportional to the angular separation.